OpenRailAssociation/osrd-website/content/docs/reference/design-docs/train-sim-v3/driving-instruction.en.md

     retired_at: Option<Position>,

     // instruction metadata, used by override filters. if an instruction
-    // has no metadata nor retiring condition, it cannot be overriden.
+    // has no metadata nor retiring condition, it cannot be overridden.
     kind: Option<InstructionKindId>,  // could be SPACING, SPEED_LIMIT
     rank: Option<usize>,

     // when the instruction transitions to a given state,
-    // instructions matching any filter are overriden
+    // instructions matching any filter are overridden
     override_on_received: Vec<OverrideFilter>,
     override_on_enforced: Vec<OverrideFilter>,
 }